puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_installing.markdown

 * Continue reading to learn how to install and manage modules from the Puppet Forge.
 * [See "Module Fundamentals"][fundamentals] to learn how to use and write Puppet modules.
-* [See "Publishing Modules"][publishing] to learn how to contribute your own modules to the Forge, including information about the puppet module tool's `build` and `generate` actions.
+* [See "Publishing Modules"][publishing] to learn how to contribute your own modules to the Forge, including information about the Puppet module tool's `build` and `generate` actions.
 * [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agent nodes.
 * [See "Documenting Modules"][documentation] for a README template and information on providing directions for your module.